-This interplay becomes apparent in the necessary and sufficient conditions that we provide for Safe Nash Implementation, i.e. when the underlying solution concept that describes agents' strategic interaction is taken to be Nash Equilibrium.
-Our main necessary condition, which we call Comonotonicity, entails a joint restriction on the structure of the SCC and of the acceptability correspondence.
-For single-valued SCC (or Social Choice Functions, SCF), for instance, if Maskin Monotonicity (the famous necessary condition for Nash Implementation) requires that an allocation that is selected by the SCF at one state must also be selected at any other state in which it has (weakly) climbed up in all agents' rankings of the feasible alternatives, Comonotonicity strengthens the baseline notion in two ways: first, it states that for such an allocation to be selected by the SCF at the second state, it suffices that it climbs (weakly) up in everyone's ranking only compared to the alternatives that are acceptable at the first state; second, it requires the acceptability correspondence (not the SCF) to satisfy a form of monotonicity akin to Maskin's.
-As for sufficiency, our results show that Comonotonicity is almost sufficient as well, since it always ensures Safe Nash Implementation in combination with a generalization of Maskin's No-Veto condition that we call
+5While we will also discuss results for general solution concepts, our main focus is on Nash Equilibrium, as it is the standard workhorse for conceptual innovations within implementation theory.
+See, e.g., Kartik and Tercieux (2012) and Ben-Porath et al. (2019) for evidence-based implementation, Kartik et al. (2014) and Lombardi and Yoshihara (2020) for preferences for honesty, De Clippel (2014) for Behavioral entails a joint restriction on the Social Choice and on Acceptability Correspondences.
+For single-valued SCC (or Social Choice Functions, SCF), for instance, if Maskin Monotonicity requires that an allocation that is selected by the SCF at one state must also be selected at any other state in which it has (weakly) climbed up in all agents' rankings of the feasible alternatives, Comonotonicity strengthens it in two ways: first, it states that for such an allocation to be selected by the SCF at the second state, it suffices that it climbs (weakly) up in everyone's ranking only compared to the alternatives that are acceptable at the first state; second, it requires the acceptability correspondence (not the SCF) to satisfy a form of monotonicity akin to Maskin's.
+As for sufficiency, our results show that Comonotonicity is almost sufficient as well, since it always ensures Safe Nash Implementation in combination with a generalization of Maskin's No-Veto condition that we call Safe No-Veto, which is often automatically satisfied.
+Both Comonotonicity and Safe No-Veto coincide with Maskin's conditions whenever the acceptability correspondence is vacuous, in which case Safe Nash Implementation also coincides with (non-safe) Nash Implementation; but they are stronger in general.
+For the necessity part of our results, this is because the safety requirement that we impose does make implementation harder to obtain, and the conditions we provide directly reflect the extent to which this is the case.7 Consider the following example: